 Up to six new injection/withdrawal wells, one water disposal well, and one observation well are proposed to be drilled and constructed on a currently vacant 4-acre parcel at the intersection of Power Inn Road and Junipero Street (refer to Figure B-3).
-Gas injected into the formation will not be injected at a pressure greater than 1,650 psi.
 There is an approximately 100-foot-wide power easement along the western edge of the property.
 A 10-foot-tall masonry wall would be constructed around the property.
 See Section D.13, Visual Resources, for a visual simulation and additional information on the screening wall.